 Finally, the court will often regard case law from Florida Supreme Court and District Courts of Appeal for other relevant factors in Florida alimony entitlements.

 We can protect you rights, whether you are required to pay alimony, or you need to receive alimony.
 Sometimes, there is more than meets the eye in a case regarding alimony.
-The Kramer Law Firm is skilled and motivated to produce the evidence and facts needed to support your case for fair and just alimony, and protect your rights under the law in various ways, including:
+The New Future Divorce & Family Law Firm is skilled and motivated to produce the evidence and facts needed to support your case for fair and just alimony, and protect your rights under the law in various ways, including:

 If your spouse claims he or she is disabled and cannot work and is therefore in need of alimony – and you have reason to believe they are not disabled – we can use private investigators and other means to prove that a claimed disability is fraudulent.
 We can employ vocational experts to prove that someone is capable of earning income.
 For instance, with the right legal evidence to support your case, instead of having to pay $1000 a month in permanent alimony, you may instead only be required to pay $350 a month for two years.

 We work with private investigators to prove adultery.
 If you suspect your spouse has been cheating on your marriage, we can conduct a clandestine investigation to find infidelity prior to separation or filing the divorce, and use this evidence to support an alimony claim.

 We understand the importance of disparity in income, and the critical role that it plays.
 An obvious imbalance in income levels, or economic inequality in a spouse’s standard of living after divorce, are factors in Florida alimony we will use to support certain types and levels of spousal support.